 Following this approach helps to assess the patient to gather information so you know how to treat them until a medical professional arrives.

-Conducting stock checks of what is in your first aid kit is essential, as it’s a requirement for workplaces to have a suitably stocked first aid kit available to use.
-Find out more about a first aid box contents.
+Conducting stock checks of what is in your first aid kit is essential, as it is a requirement for workplaces to have a suitably stocked first aid kit available to use.
+Find out more about what is included in a first aid kit here: first aid box contents.

 We also offer eLearning versions of first aid courses, which we would recommend completing as a refresher in between taking a classroom course and your certificate expiring.